JNOSQL/demos-se/artemis-demo-java-se/graph/README.md

 # Graph

-A Artemis project with Java SE using using Graph API with Titan.
+A JNoSQL Artemis project with Java SE using using Graph API with Titan.

 ![Titan Project](http://titan.thinkaurelius.com/images/titan-logo2.png)